10 ways to make reading fun

 As with all developmental skills, reading develops at different rates in different people, your little one will learn to read in their own time.
 If you force the issue or put pressure on them, they are far less likely to enjoy and learn.

-World Book Day is a great time for engaging our children in books and reading.
-But why limit this to one day a year?
-Making stories come alive helps to fire up our childrens imaginations and leaves them wanting to read more.
+It is a great time to engage our children in books and reading.
+Making stories come alive helps to fire up our children’s imaginations and leaves them wanting to read more.
 This comes with many great developmental benefits as well as the potential for a pastime that provides lifelong enjoyment!